-Question papers must not be removed from the examination centre, and questions must not be copied, removed from the examination centre or memorised and thereafter reconstructed or distributed.
-To attempt to do so will be regarded as possible misconduct.
+Question papers and other question matter such as images must not be removed from the examination centre, and questions must not be copied, removed from the examination centre or memorised and thereafter reconstructed or distributed.
+To attempt to do so will be regarded as possible misconduct and may be dealt with under the Misconduct Policy (see Appendix 1).
+Possible penalties include the candidate's attempt at that examination being declared void or part void.